 Home and contents insurance can provide a valuable financial safety net if your home is damaged and your possessions are stolen, damaged or destroyed.

 So, what do you need?

-With some policies, you may be able to add on unspecified personal effects cover at an extra cost.
-This benefit covers items you take outside the home on a regular basis (i.e. laptops, bicycles or camera) or items you wear outside (i.e. handbag, jewellery) if they’re stolen, lost or accidentally damaged up to the limit stated in your policy.
+With some home and contents insurance policies, you may be able to add on personal effects cover at an extra cost.
+This benefit covers some items you take outside the home on a regular basis (e.g. laptops, bicycles or cameras) or items you wear outside (e.g. handbags and jewellery) if they’re stolen, lost or accidentally damaged up to the limit stated in your policy.
 Check your insurer’s PDS for any exclusions that may apply.

 Meet our contents insurance expert, Stephen Zeller

 As the home and contents insurance expert at Compare the Market, Stephen Zeller works to make the protection of a homeowner’s most significant financial assets an easier and more efficient process.
 Stephen empowers people with choice and believes it’s important to have adequate cover in the event of the unexpected – fire, flood, storm or vandalism.

 Stephen has more than 30 years of experience in the financial services industry.
 He is an Allied member of the Australian and New Zealand Institute of Insurance and Finance (ANZIIF) and ensures any information about insurance products that we publish is accurate and comprehensive.

 Want to know more about home and contents insurance?